 What Do Your Components Say You Can Tow?

-Since the weakest link determines the max capacity, we need to look at the rest of the system, too.
+Since the weakest link determines max capacity, we need to look at the whole system.
 First, the hitch.
 If it came from the factory with the vehicle, then it’s in the specs above.
 If it’s an add-on, check it’s weight rating.
+Some of this is absorbed in the trailer hitch class rating.

-Capacity of every piece in the string must be higher than the actual trailer and load.
-This includes the hitch, axles and construction of the trailer.
+Capacity of every piece in the string must be higher than the actual trailer + load.
+This includes the hitch, axles and parts of the trailer.
 You need to know the ratings because they dictate how much you can tow with them.

 Finally, there are the pieces we don’t often consider — like the tow vehicle tire ratings, similar to the trailer tire ratings.
 Often these ratings are dependent on the tire pressure, so when you tow, pump up the tires for the load you wish to carry.